Cucumber-Diseases/cucumber-diseases.github.io/docs/exercise/ex-013-test-code-impurity.md

         * How can we split the refactoring to reduce the risk?

     ??? tip "Hint B"
-        * We have steps wich deal with the creation and steps that provide the search business logic.
+        * We have steps that deal with the creation and steps that provide the search business logic.
         * Which is the simplest first refactoring?

     ??? tip "Hint C"